prrao87/pydantic-benchmarks/README.md

 The benchmark was run using `pytest-benchmark`.
 See the respective version directories for steps to reproduce the benchmark results.

 > [!NOTE]
-> * The timing numbers below are from a 2022 M2 Macbook Pro with 16GB RAM
+> * The timing numbers below are from a 2023 M3 Macbook Pro with 32GB RAM
-> * The times reported are an average over 10 runs
+> * The times reported are an average over 10 runs, with 5 warmup runs

 ### Basic validator